TonySkorik/Parser3LanguageSupport/README.md

 ## Known Issues

-None yet :)
+- `JOIN` SQL statement sometimes looses syntax highlighting

-If you find one - feel free to submit an issue or a pull request.
+If you find any bugs or whant to request a feature - feel free to submit an issue or a pull request.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 1.0.1

+- Updated packages

 ### 1.0.0